jasonkuhrt/alge/README.md

 This library is at alpha stage.
 For current examples of usage you can try the following:

-1. Look at the tests.
+1. Look at the examples under [`/examples`](/examples).
 2. Just install it and try it out.
+3. Look at the tests.
-3. Read the source code.
+4. Read the source code.

 Cheers! <3